 While the Free Application for Federal Student Aid (FAFSA) is part of the student’s application, parents are often helpful partners in filling out the form.

 While many parents wonder if they make too much money to even bother to fill out the FAFSA, families should make the effort.
 Yes, families earning less than $50,000 annually can get federal grants, but the FAFSA is also used by colleges to award need-based aid to families making much more.
 “Need” can be a relative term.
 Even if you make $200,000, the college your child is planning to attend may cost $80,000 a year, so your student may be awarded a scholarship or grant based on your family’s income compared with the cost of the college.

-The FASFA may also be used to decide the Expected Family Contribution (EFC), so if you have more than one child in college, you may benefit.
-Some colleges may use the FASFA to award merit scholarships as well.
+In addition, if you have more than one child in college, you may benefit.
+Some colleges may use the FAFSA to award merit scholarships as well.